On the $8$-rank of narrow class groups of $\mathbb{Q}(\sqrt{-4pq})$, $\mathbb{Q}(\sqrt{-8pq})$, and

-as $X\rightarrow \infty$ (for both $d = -4$ and $d = 8$).
+as $X\rightarrow \infty$ (for any $d\in\{-4, -8, 8\}$).
 This formula is a slight variation of \cite[Equation (2.12), p.
-493]{Gerth1}, whose proof for our particular case can be found in \cite{Gerth2}. \\\\ Cohen and Lenstra \cite{CohenLenstra} have developed a heuristic model for the average behavior of class groups of quadratic number fields.
-This heuristic model predicts that the limit in the Main Theorem exists and is equal to $5/8$ in the case $d = -4$ and $11/32$ in the case $d = 8$.
-See Section \ref{Heuristics} for more details. \\\\ The proof of the Main Theorem exploits a new type of \textit{lower} bound for the $8$-rank.
+493]{Gerth1}, whose proof for our particular case can be found in \cite{Gerth2}.
+The heuristic model of Cohen and Lenstra \cite{CohenLenstra} predicts that the limit in the Main Theorem exists and is equal to $5/8$ in the cases $d = -4$ and $d = -8$ and $11/32$ in the case $d = 8$.
+See Section \ref{Heuristics} for more details.
+We also note that the $16$- and higher $2$-power-ranks appear to be much harder to study from an analytic perspective, and there are only a few results in this direction \cite{Milovic1, Milovic2, KM1, KM2, Smith2}

+The proof of the Theorem \ref{mainthm} exploits a new type of \textit{lower} bound for the $8$-rank.
 In \cite{FK1}, Fouvry and Kl\"{u}ners define a quantity $\lambda_D$ conducive to analytic techniques which gives a good \textit{upper} bound for the $8$-rank of the narrow class group $\CL(D)$ for a special class of positive discriminants $D$.
 This upper bound $\lambda_D$ actually coincides with $\rk_8\CL(D)$ when $\rk_4\CL(D) = 1$.
 However, when $\rk_4\CL(D) \geq 2$, the quantity $\lambda_D$ is only an upper bound for $\rk_8\CL(D)$ and hence cannot be used to deduce that $\rk_8\CL(D)\geq 1$.
-Therefore, the Main Theorem cannot be deduced from the techniques in \cite{FK1}. \\\\ We also note that the Main Theorem cannot be deduced from \cite{Ste1}.
-It follows from \cite{Ste1} that for every fixed prime $p\equiv 1\bmod 8$, the set $S_p$ of primes $q\equiv 1\bmod 8$ such that $\rk_8\CL(dpq)\geq 1$ is a \v{C}ebotarev set with some density $\delta_p$, so that
+Therefore, Theorem~\ref{mainthm} cannot be readily deduced from the techniques in \cite{FK1}.
+One might try to deduce Theorem~\ref{mainthm} from~\cite{Ste1} by first applying, for a fixed $d\in\{-4, -8, 8\}$ and each prime $q\equiv 1\bmod 8$, the \v{C}ebotarev Density Theorem to the field extension $M_{dq}/\QQ$ to get a density $\delta_{d, q}$ for the set $S_{d, q}$ of primes $p\equiv 1 \bmod 4$ for which $\rk_4\CL(dpq) = 2$ and $\rk_8\CL(dpq)\geq 1$, i.e.,